 | Empty/ Blank | The empty or blank region has no conditions and can contain any valid domino. |

 The NYT Pips game is all about logical reasoning and number awareness.
-Winning percentage depends on recognizing the patterns and avoiding common mistakes.
-To improve your game, here are the tips to play NYT Pips:
+Your success depends on recognizing patterns and avoiding common mistakes.
+If you are new, we also recommend reading our NYT Pips beginner’s guide for a more in-depth walkthrough.
+Here are the key tips to play NYT Pips more effectively:

-- Start with the larger Pip values: Pick the high Pip value tiles.
-Then, arrange the later ones to reduce the guesswork.
+- Start with the larger Pip values: Pick the high Pip value tiles first, then arrange the remaining ones to reduce guesswork.

-- Plan for two moves ahead: Avoid focusing only on the current move and domino.
-Consider how your selection affects the remaining possible conditions on the grid.
+- Plan two moves ahead: Avoid focusing only on the current move.
+Consider how your selection affects the remaining conditions on the grid.

 Common Mistakes to Avoid in the NYT Pips Game